 A veteran, mother and longtime community organizer and volunteer, Kerri has also been endorsed by Justice Democrats, Democrats that represent people not corporations, and as such she has pledged not to take campaign contributions from billionaires and corporations.

 “I stand with the people,” Kerri says.
 “We often hear politicians say, ‘I am you.’
 But I’m a little different because I truly am you.
 I’m not a politician.
 I’m a community organizer.
-I’ve been in the military, I’ve worked blue collar jobs…I’ve participated in the system in the some ways as you.
+I’ve been in the military, I’ve worked blue collar jobs…I’ve participated in the system in the same ways as you.
 I have the same struggles.
 I worry about my children.
 I worry about my parents.
 I worry about my future.
 And I believe in democracy.”

 Although her campaign officially launched in February 2018, Kerri had begun working on her senatorial bid in fall of 2017, but had to drop out of the race when finances forced her to choose between continuing her campaign or supporting her family.
 She says that heartbreaking choice helped her understand even more deeply how money in politics limits our ability to participate in a system that was designed to be a representative democracy.